 The application was released at the pinnacle of the social media video and audio boom, which allowed FEED’s founders to conduct quality market research and effectively hone in on the qualities users really want: asynchronous communication, an elegant and user-friendly design, and free access.

 The project’s concept allowed us to adopt cutting-edge tech.
 We used Swift as our primary language for the iOS app, Swift UI and UIKit for user interfaces, and the latest Ruby on Rails on the backend with GraphQL for the APIs, hosted with Kubernetes on Google Cloud.
 And many other technologies, including machine learning.

-Through collaboration with the product team, Evil Martians shaped the general product architecture, its critical features and users’ golden flow, and release management with QA and product analytics.
+Through collaboration with the product team, Evil Martians shaped the general product architecture, its critical features and users’ golden path, and release management with QA and product analytics.
 An MVP was required to be released in three to four months, so we kicked things off as we often do—with a targeted design sprint.

 Led by FEED’s powerful creative team, we adapted the initial design concept to conform with iOS guidelines, developed a design system, and established the initial versions of the app’s main screens.

 On the mobile frontier, we created complex and advanced-level features: a video composer that allows users to record and edit videos, “films” (the aforementioned collections which feature the most popular videos from a certain feed), login, registration, onboarding, navigation, and many others.